Daisuke-Kanaizumi/VIA-Next-Innovators-Classic-Website/README.md

 # Classic-Website
-Backup of our website made by Classic Google Sites.
+Backup of VIA Next Innovators website made by Classic Google Sites.
+DK has contributed as its manager.